mikenguyen13/data_analysis/_book/22-experiment.md

 -   **Limited Transparency**: Platforms have little incentive to assist advertisers or researchers in disentangling ad content effects from proprietary targeting mechanisms.
 As a result, experimenters must design careful identification strategies to mitigate these biases.

+@zhao2024pigeonhole

+-   Addresses the challenge of covariate balancing in online A/B testing when experimental subjects arrive sequentially.

+-   Introduces the **online blocking problem**, where subjects with heterogeneous covariates must be immediately assigned to control or treatment groups.

+-   Aims to minimize total discrepancy, measured as the minimum weight perfect matching between groups.

+-   Proposes a **pigeonhole design**, a randomized experimental design that:

+    -   **Partitions** the covariate space into smaller subspaces ("pigeonholes").

+    -   **Balances** the number of treated and control subjects within each pigeonhole.

+-   Theoretical analysis demonstrates the effectiveness of the pigeonhole design.

+-   Compares against **matched-pair design** and **completely randomized design**, identifying scenarios where the pigeonhole design performs better.

+-   **Empirical validation using Yahoo! data** shows a **10.2% reduction in variance** in estimating the average treatment effect.

+-   Highlights practical implications for improving covariate balance in real-world online experiments.

+### Covariate Balancing in Online A/B Testing: The Pigeonhole Design

+@zhao2024pigeonhole address the challenge of covariate balancing in online A/B testing when experimental subjects arrive sequentially.
+Traditional experimental designs struggle to maintain balance in real-time settings where treatment assignments must be made immediately.
+This work introduces the **online blocking problem**, in which subjects with heterogeneous covariates must be assigned to treatment or control groups dynamically, with the goal of minimizing **total discrepancy**---quantified as the minimum weight perfect matching between groups.

+To improve covariate balance, the authors propose the **pigeonhole design**, a randomized experimental design that operates as follows:

+-   The covariate space is partitioned into smaller subspaces called "pigeonholes."
+-   Within each pigeonhole, the design balances the number of treated and control subjects, reducing systematic imbalances.

+Theoretical analysis demonstrates the effectiveness of this design in reducing discrepancy compared to existing approaches.
+Specifically, the pigeonhole design is benchmarked against:

+-   **Matched-pair design**
+-   [Completely Randomized Design]

+The results highlight scenarios where the pigeonhole design outperforms these alternatives in maintaining covariate balance.

+Using Yahoo! data, the authors validate the pigeonhole design in practice, demonstrating a 10.2% reduction in variance when estimating the [Average Treatment Effect].
+This improvement underscores the design's practical utility in reducing noise and improving the precision of experimental results.

+The findings of @zhao2024pigeonhole provide valuable insights for practitioners conducting online A/B tests:

+-   Ensuring real-time covariate balance improves the reliability of causal estimates.
+-   The pigeonhole design offers a structured yet flexible approach to balancing covariates dynamically.
+-   By reducing variance in treatment effect estimation, it enhances statistical efficiency in large-scale online experiments.

+This study contributes to the broader discussion of [randomized experimental design](#sec-the-gold-standard-randomized-controlled-trials) in dynamic settings, providing a compelling alternative to traditional approaches.

 ### Handling Zero-Valued Outcomes {#sec-handling-zero-valued-outcomes}

 When analyzing treatment effects, a common issue arises when the outcome variable includes **zero values**.